Release notes

 The publication process has been accelerated

-Publishing an algorithm description now takes place immediately after release by the editor.
+The publication of an algorithm description now takes place immediately after release by the editor.

-The web form includes version control
+The web form includes version control.

 Editors can now see on the web form overview page who last edited the algorithm description(s).